Welcome Ben Mathes, our new Head of AI

 Aydin Senkut

-The most underrated aspect of success is proper instrumentation—if you want a daring outcome, make sure to measure what truly matters.
+“The most underrated aspect of success is proper instrumentation—if you want a daring outcome, make sure to measure what truly matters.”

-An original super angel turned multi-stage investor, Aydin has been named on the Forbes Midas List for the past eleven years (2014-2024) as well as the New York Times Top 20 Venture Capitalists list for four consecutive years (2016-2019).
+An original super angel turned multi-stage investor, Aydin has been named on the Forbes Midas List consecutively for the past twelve years (2014-2025) as well as the New York Times Top 20 Venture Capitalists list for four consecutive years (2016-2019).
 Before starting Felicis, he was the first product manager at Google and helped launch their first ten international sites.
 He received a bachelor’s degree in Business Administration with Honors from Boston University, an MBA in Marketing from the Wharton School, and a master’s degree in International Studies from the University of Pennsylvania.
 Aydin currently sits on the Graduate Board of the Wharton School at the University of Pennsylvania.

 Growing up, my dream was to travel internationally and one day have a job that would involve working with people from around the world.
 I went to a German high school and lived and worked in Morocco, Germany, Switzerland, and Brazil, which helped me be prepared for anything and quickly adapt to any environment.
 I grew up in Turkey in an era when inflation was 100% for 18 years in a row (before I left for college) and have invested through multiple major downturns (and fundraised in one), so I can definitely say I’m mentally prepared for any financial extremity and can relate to founders.
 While at Google, I closed the company’s first deals in two dozen countries, which allowed me to develop the ability to break the ice with virtually anyone.
 This time also taught me the importance of learning and appreciating other cultures and putting myself in others' shoes at all costs.
 If you are just being transactional, you can’t expect success.